nerdfire01/AoC_2020/README.md

 # AoC_2020

-This Repository is used to publish my contributions to the Advent od Code.
+This Repository is used to publish my contributions to the Advent od Code(https://adventofcode.com/).

-THe Code os free to use and can be changed and edited by everybody.
+The Code is free to use and can be changed and edited by everybody.